 Most Trailerable: iCOVER Trailerable Boat Cover

-Those living in particularly sunny climates may prefer iCOVER’s Silver Reflective Boat Cover.
-The cover’s silver coating offers added protection from harmful UV rays - which can fade your boat’s gelcoat finish and fabrics, crack your timber and plastic fittings and make the rubber on your fuel hoses brittle.
+Those living in particularly sunny climates may prefer Seamander's Heavy Duty Boat Cover.
+The cover’s silver coating offers added protection from harmful UV rays—which can fade your boat’s gelcoat finish and fabrics, crack your timber and plastic fittings, and make the rubber on your fuel hoses brittle.
 Essentially, the more UV rays you block, the longer your boat can go without requiring expensive repairs.

-The fabric is marine grade polyester canvas, which is also waterproof and mildew-resistant.
-The cover is intended for storage, mooring or trailing, with reinforcement panels and double-stitched seams to help reduce wind pressure on the road.
-It also boasts dual rear air vents.
-Choose from a range of different lengths and beam widths, then use the adjustable quick-release straps to secure the elasticated hemline snugly around your boat.
-The cover comes with a storage bag and instructions.
+The fabric is a marine-grade polyester canvas, which is also waterproof and mildew-resistant.
+The cover is intended for storage, mooring, or trailing, with reinforcement panels and double-stitched seams to help reduce wind pressure on the road.
+Choose from a range of different lengths and beam widths, then use the adjustable straps to secure the elasticated hemline snugly around your boat.
+This cover also comes with a storage bag.